dlsun/Stat350-S20/README.md

 This class is offered _asynchronously_ over a period of 8 weeks from June 22 to August 14.
 Each weekday before 7 AM, the videos and activities for the day will be posted.
 You are responsible for completing them before 11:59 PM each day.
+The videos and activities for each day are expected to take **2-3 hours** (remember that they are taking the place of both lecture and homework), so please budget enough time.

 There will be two midterm exams, which must be taken at the following times: